vyomasystems-lab/challenges-Madala-Neha03/level1_design2/README.md

 dut.inp_bit.value = 1
 ```

-The assert statement is used for comparing the adder's outut to the expected value.
+The assert statement is used for comparing the sequence detector outut to the expected value.

 The following error is seen: